 Each car should contain 1 or more well-charged cell phones!

 Why do we Flamingo?

-Fun(d)-Raising This is a major fund-raiser for the Anderson Band.
+Fun(d)-Raising This is the major fundraiser for the Anderson Band & Guard.
 Most flamingo-ing occurs in the Anderson area, but some ambitious groups have sought out friends, friends of parents, and local celebrities all over town.
 Most people play along with this tongue-in-cheek blackmail but occasionally students will find a grouch who refuses to play along.
 There have also been one or two instances where the person flamingo-ed wanted to keep the pink birds on their lawn.
 You should also know that this is often a pretty fierce competition between sections.

 Each section gathers together after summer band sessions, picking likely candidates from friends, neighbors, and family.
 Flamingo-ing builds an appetite and many groups make a late snack at a local restaurant a rewarding last activity for the evening.
 Most band students find flamingo-ing as the single best method of getting to know their fellow band members and it’s a fun way to end a day of rigorous band camp activities.
 Underclassmen are usually active, enthusiastic participants and often are the best money-raisers.
 Flamingo-ing will be a fun, popular activity for your band student.
 Please encourage your student to join the fun and excitement of this blackma…, uh, fund raising event.
 Since there is lots of good-spirited competition between sections, it serves to help build section unity.